-The guiding style principle of my aging journey is to add softness to what I already have to make it continue to work for me.
+My aging journey’s guiding style principle is to add softness to what I already have to make it continue to work for me.
 That includes hair, makeup, clothing, and accessories.

-Soft lines in my hairstyle and blended makeup with a brighter lip color, and the soft drape of a colorful scarf or blouse can achieve my goal while making the clothing I currently own more flattering.
+Soft lines in my hairstyle and blended makeup with brighter lip color and the soft drape of a colorful scarf or blouse can achieve my goal while making the clothing I currently own more flattering.
 I don’t intend to stop wearing black, but I will add something to the neckline to soften it.
-While my next purchases may be more colorful, I have made a significant investment in some pieces that I love, which happen to be in dark colors.
+While my next purchases may be more colorful, I have made a significant investment in some pieces that I love, which happen in dark colors.

 The lip color is Beautycounter Red and Scarlet.
 I often use more than one color to get the effect I want.
 I have been using the skincare and makeup from Beautycounter since last fall, and I couldn’t be happier with the results.
 You can find all of the products from Beautycounter on my site here.
 (I am a Senior Manager for Beautycounter, so I will receive a small commission if you purchase from this link.)